brewmaster012/FluidUSDC/README.md

 ZRC20 will be minted to the `receiver` on ZetaChain.

-There is a variant of `deposit()` function that allows the deposit into ZRC20 balance, and immediately call a user specified function on zEVM in the same
+There is a variant of `deposit()` function that allows the deposit into ZRC20 balance, and immediately call a user specified contract on zEVM in the same
 transction:

 ```solidity